DexterInd/script_tools/README.md

 The most basic command used for updating/installing script_tools can be:
 ```
-curl -kL dexterindustries.com/update_tools | bash -s -- --install-python-package
+curl -kL dexterindustries.com/update_tools | bash
 ```

-The above command installs the python package with user-level permissions on the system-wide environment - which does not work on most distributions unless a virtual environment is used.
+This will get the repository cloned on the Pi machine without installing any packages or dependencies.

 ### Python Package Options